Southern Fried Chicken

 9. Allow chicken to dry on the cooling rack another 3-5 minutes.

-10. Check oil temperature in the frying pan (place handle of wooden spoon in oil.
-You should get bubbles rising around the handle immediately.)
+10. Check oil temperature (325 degrees) in the frying pan.
+If you do not have a thermometer place the handle of a wooden spoon in the oil.
+You should get bubbles rising around the handle immediately.

 11. Place chicken parts in frying pan (should not be touching each other)